 Anticipated Funding Amount is \$800,000 pending availability of funds.
 Project budgets should be developed at scales appropriate for the work to be conducted.
-The total direct costs for CA DDRIG awards may not exceed \$20,000; applicable indirect costs are in addition to (that is, on top of) that amount
+The total direct costs for CA DDRIG awards may not exceed \$25,000; applicable indirect costs are in addition to (that is, on top of) that amount.

 The proposer may concurrently submit a doctoral dissertation proposal to other funding organizations.
 Please indicate this in the "Current and Pending Support" section of the NSF proposal, so that NSF may coordinate funding with the other organizations.
-The proposer may submit a DDRIG proposal to only one NSF Program although they may request that the proposal be co-reviewed with another NSF Program; actual co-review will be at the discretion of the relevant Program Officers.
+The "Current and Pending Support" section of the NSF proposal should also list the proposal itself.
+The proposer may submit a DDRIG proposal to only one NSF program although they may request that the proposal be co-reviewed with one or more other NSF programs; actual co-review will be at the discretion of the relevant program officers.